neondatabase/website/content/docs/extensions/citext.md

 **Creating a Table with citext**

-Consider a user registration system where the user's email should be unique, regardless of case:
+Consider a user registration system where the user's email should be unique, regardless of case.

 ```sql
 CREATE TABLE users (